FelixPlastik/AI-and-I/101 best poster bot/README.md

 ![a](img/poster-archive-1.gif)

 ### Training an AI to be a poster-design-bot needs a dataset.
-The contest [100 best posters](https://100-beste-plakate.de/) provide an archive with all of their winner posters – a perfect clean dataset of hot design with images of same size!
+The contest [100 best posters](https://100-beste-plakate.de/) provide an archive with all of their winner posters – a clean dataset of hot design with images of same size! perfect!
-### To download all posters at once, I used an image crawler (see `crawler.py` in the directory)
+### To speed up the download, I used an image crawler (see `crawler.py` in the directory)

-### The AI I used to team up is called `styleGAN`.
+### The AI i used to team up with is called `styleGAN`.
 It learns on its own ("unsupervised") without any classified data and "tries to make sense" of the images it gets, so to say.

-from unway or styleGAN > github source
+### training walkthrough
+> gif

 ### image generation + selection + siebdruck
+> bild
+> bild siebdruck

 ### erweiterung
 ### kann man kreativität ersetzen?